 When you choose to breastfeed, you make an investment in your baby's future.
 Breastfeeding also protects you and your baby’s health.

-Find out more about the services and support on offer around breastfeeding on our baby and toddler page.
+Find out more about the services and support on offer around breastfeeding.

 There are a number of vaccinations that pregnant women are eligible for.
 These include the flu and whooping cough vaccinations.